-Total no. of customers for which any data was received during the trial 180 Service Calls/Service Visits 125
+Total no. of customers for which any data was received Service Calls/Service Visits

 British Gas decided to recruit Partner Company employees to this test cell as they were concerned about the intrusiveness of the large circuit monitoring 'box' required.